ihmccreery/sjfnw/sjfnw/grants/fixtures/test_grants_guide.md

-﻿GUIDE TO TEST_GRANTS.JSON
+# GUIDE TO TEST\_GRANTS.JSON

-(some test use live dump fixtures with more objects)
+Note: some tests use live dump fixtures with more objects

-GRANT CYCLES
+### GRANT CYCLES

   1 Open cycle
   2 Another open cycle